 Provide a terse answer.
 The default is to print the answer in a verbose form.
+This option always has global effect; it cannot be set globally and then overridden on a per-lookup basis.

 +[no]showsearch

 Perform [do not perform] a search showing intermediate results.